Hair Regrowth or Removal: FSA Eligibility

 What is hair regrowth or removal?

 Hair regrowth and hair removal are cosmetic medical procedures and are therefore ineligible for reimbursement with a consumer-directed healthcare account.
 Hair regrowth is typically a medication that stimulates the regeneration or activity of a hair follicle.
+In very limited circumstances, regrowth of hair loss considered a deformity due to a medical condition could be eligible with a Letter of Medical Necessity (LMN).
 Hair removal may be conducted through a variety of functions including electrolysis, waxing, sugaring, epilation, and threading.
 Electrolysis is a well-known permanent hair removal technique.

 What is electrolysis?

 Electrolysis is the act of removing a human hair through the use of a metal probe that does not puncture the skin, but merely enters the hair follicle.
 The probe delivers electricity to the follicle, causing localized damage that prevents hair regrowth.
 Various methods of electrolysis cause this damage in different ways via Emancipated Electrolysis: